-This governance meeting structure was further reviewed during 2018/19, 2019/20 and 2020/21, to make some further changes to the same and the diagram below sets out the revised meeting structure within the Force and between the OPCC.
+This governance meeting structure was further reviewed during 2018/19, 2019/20 and 2020/21 2021/22?, to make some further changes to the same and the diagram below sets out the revised meeting structure within the Force and between the OPCC.
 The diagram below however, which reflects normal operations, does not include the Coronavirus Gold/Silver command structure, which was stood up on the 18th of March 2020 to co-ordinate Gwent Police's response to the pandemic.
-The workings of this group are explained more fully in Part Two.
+The workings of this group and its successor group are explained more fully in Part Two.